 Gregory appealed to other Germanic leaders in Western Europe and they shed their Arianism as well.
 The Visigoths of Spain became Catholic when Gregory’s letter reached their leader Reccared.

-There was only 1 Germanic tribe to enter the Empire as pagans rather than as Arians – the Franks.
+There was only one Germanic tribe to enter the Empire as pagans rather than as Arians – the Franks.
 They occupied an area near the Rhine River.
 When their king died in 481, he was succeeded by his 15-year-old son: Clovis.
-5 years later Clovis led his warriors southwest against other Frank tribes.
-He extended his rule all the way to the Seine River.
-Throughout this time he worshipped & gave credit to the ancient Frankish gods.
+5 yrs later Clovis led his warriors southwest against other Frank tribes.
+He extended his rule all the way to the Seine.
+Throughout this time he worshipped and gave credit to the ancient Frankish gods.

 Clotilda was Catholic and shared her faith with her husband but he remained committed to the old gods for the next 3 years.
-He thought his distrust in the Christina God warranted.
+He thought his distrust in the Christian God warranted.
 After all, hadn’t the Roman Empire converted to the new faith over a century before?
-Why hadn’t He protected them from the barbarians.
-Then a far more personal trial struck.
+Why hadn’t He protected them from the barbarians?
+Then a more personal trial struck.
 Clotilda baptized their first-born child, who died a week later.
 While Clotilda’s faith was unshaken, Clovis was enraged.

 Despite his suspicion of baptism, Clovis allowed Clotilda to have their 2nd child baptized.
 When this son also sickened, Clovis was furious.
 But the boy recovered at Clotilda’s urgent requests to Christ.
-With all of this freshly before him, Clovis went out to meet what was the Franks biggest challenge to that point, a fierce Germanic tribe called the Alemanni.
+With all of this freshly before him, Clovis went out to meet what was the Frank’s biggest challenge to date, a fierce Germanic tribe called the Alemanni.
 The battle took place near the city of Bonn.
 The Franks were losing badly so Clovis called upon his old gods.
 No help came.
 In desperation, staring defeat in the face, Clovis cried out to the Christian God saying something like, “Jesus, if you really are the Son of God as my wife tells me, grant me victory and I will believe in you.”
-Certainly a dubious request & God doesn’t bargain with humans.
+Certainly, a dubious request and God doesn’t bargain with humans.
 But the fact is, the Franks turned things around and defeated the Alemanni.

 That day in 496 turned out to be a dramatic turning point for the history of Europe.
 Clovis was good to his promise.
 He invited Bishop Remigius of Reims to instruct him in the Faith.
 Then on Christmas night, he was baptized.

 A few thousand of his warriors soon followed their king in baptism.
 One anecdotal story that comes from this time was that there were so many troops wanting to be baptized they had to do so in mass-baptisms at a river.
-A dozen of them would enter the water at a time then as a priest stood on the shore & blessed them they lowered themselves under the surface.
-But as they did, they lifted their right hands above their heads so they never went under the water.
+A dozen of them would enter the water at a time as a priest stood on the shore and blessed them.
+As they lowered themselves under the surface they lifted their right hands above their heads so they never went under the water.
 When the priest asked why, the warriors explained; they didn’t want to baptize their sword hand.
-They wanted to continue to make war & didn’t want to submit the hand that held the sword to the rule of Christ.
+They wanted to continue to make war and didn’t want to submit the hand that held the sword to the rule of Christ.
 Now, to be clear, this story, while attributed to Clovis’ troops, is also assigned to other periods of history, especially the Crusaders.
 Whether it’s true or not is in dispute.

 Clovis was one of the first of the line of French kings known as Merovingians.

-Clovis’ conversion paved the way for an important alliance between the papacy & the Franks.
+Clovis’ conversion paved the way for an important alliance between the papacy and the Franks.
 But it took decades before that alliance altered the way the Franks treated the Church.
-Throughout most of the 6th & 7th Cs, the Merovingian court appointed their own bishops to the churches of Gaul.
+Throughout most of the 6th and 7th Cs, the Merovingian court-appointed their own bishops to the churches of Gaul.

 At the end of the 6th C, Pope Gregory began to work with them to alter this but it wasn’t until the 8th C that Rome was able to regain control over church appointments.

 After Gregory, the West entered a difficult period as we chronicled in Episode 34 – The Great Recession.
-The Western Church suffered by abuse from the Lombards & Byzantine rulers.
-In Gaul, the Merovingians treated the Church as a political tool & the quality of church leaders declined dramatically as church offices were sold to the highest bidder.
+The Western Church suffered abuse from the Lombards and Byzantine rulers.
+In Gaul, the Merovingians treated the Church as a political tool and the quality of church leaders declined dramatically as church offices were sold to the highest bidder.

-Until this period, the clergy were men of great learning & intellectual skill.
-A list of the great thinkers of the 1st thru 6th Cs is dominated by Church Leaders.
+Until this period, the clergy were men of great learning and intellectual skill.
+A list of the great thinkers of the 1st thru 6th Cs is dominated by monks and priests.
 But the political corruption that followed hard on the heels of the demise of the Western Empire led to a decline in the intellectual prowess of the clergy.
-That decline was slow at first, but escalated rapidly as the decades passed.
-That’s what happens when church offices are filled by political appointment paying favors rather than gifted & called servants.
+That decline was slow at first but escalated as the decades passed.
+That’s what happens when church offices are filled by political appointment paying favors rather than gifted and called servants.

-Bishop Gregory of Tours lived in the late 6th C & is the main source of information about the Merovingians at that time.
+Bishop Gregory of Tours lived in the late 6th C and is the main source of information about the Merovingians.
 He describes the sorry state European society had fallen to.
-He wrote that it was a period when women stood almost alone in maintaining what was left of morality & virtue.
-Monasteries & convents became lonely islands of true religion set in a sea of moral debauchery & spiritual corruption that included many, if not most churches.
+He wrote that it was a period when women stood almost alone in maintaining what was left of morality and virtue.
+Monasteries and convents became lonely islands of true religion set in a sea of moral debauchery and spiritual corruption that included many, if not most churches.

-This state of affairs continued all the way to the 8th C when revival took root at the instigation of Celtic missionaries form Ireland.
-Other factors that led to this revival was a renewed papacy & a new Frank dynasty.
+This state of affairs continued all the way to the 8th C when revival took root at the instigation of Celtic missionaries from Ireland.
+Other factors that led to this revival was a renewed papacy and a new Frank dynasty.

 Celtic missionaries had been at work in Europe since the last half of the 6th C. Most notable of these was Columba.
 He was born to a noble family in Donegal, Ireland.
-After schooling, he was ordained a priest & planted churches & monasteries in Ireland.
+After schooling, he was ordained a priest and planted churches and monasteries in Ireland.
 Then, in 563, Columba left his homeland.
 Why he left is a mystery but it seems it was a kind of self-imposed exile.
-Columba helped spark a civil war between his clan & the king’s clan.
-As penance, he left – setting himself to go where ever the winds blew him.
+Columba helped spark a civil war between his and the king’s clans.
+As penance, he left – setting himself to go where ever the winds blew.

 He was accompanied by a dozen friends.
 They landed on the tiny island of Iona on the west coast of Scotland where, against all expectations, they established a thriving monastery.
-Many an objective observer would assume Columba & his companions would have died within in a year due to the barren & harsh conditions of Iona.
+Many an objective observer would assume Columba and his companions would have died within in a year due to the harsh conditions.
 On the contrary, while life was tough, they thrived and the monastery became the focal point for a new movement of God that would reach out to thousands of miles.